manwar/theweeklychallenge/content/blog/review-challenge-038.md

 my @v=((1)x7, (2)x6,(3)x4,(4)x2,(5)x5,(10)x2);
 ```

-By [Ryan Thompson](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-038/ryan-thompson/perl5/ch-2.pl).
+By [**Ryan Thompson**](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-038/ryan-thompson/perl5/ch-2.pl).
 Notice the for loop used to initialize the tile.

 ```perl
 # Point values for each tile, as given in the challenge description: